 Not able to visit?
 No problem!

-Though our office is currently closed, our Manager of Administration and Archives is still working M-W, from 9:30 AM to 4:30 PM!
-She has access to many items in our digitized collections.
-If there is an item in our collection of Obituaries, or Oral History Recordings that particularly interests you please contact her at email@example.com.
+If there is an item in our collection of Obituaries, or Oral History Recordings that particularly interests you please contact our Manager of Administration and Archives at email@example.com.

 You can also explore Redmond's unique history using some of our Online Resources.
 Here are some great ways to connect with the Society, learn more about our local history or get started on that new research project.